greyhat-academy/pkd/PKD.md

 Additionally, the use of external monitoring in the form of "probing" outside one's company network is RECOMMENDED, but not a hard requirement.
 - We also recommend to digitally sign said files using either GnuPG/OpenPGP or X.509 Certificates.
   - In the case of X.509 Certificates, it is RECOMMENDED to use the same certificate that is being used for the domain - or at the very least from the same Certificate Authoritiy.

+These risks and issues are not unique to this but mitigation is out of scope for this standard.

 #### 5.3.
 Incorrect or Stale Information
 Since said information may change, it is recommended to version the Public Keys.